Glossary of Concordium Terms#

 Also see the Concordium Whitepaper for more details on the terms described below.

 An addressable store of funds on the blockchain.
-An account is associated with one or more account keys that can be used to authorize transactions originating from the account, as well as with an encryption key that can be used to send shielded transfers to the account.
-An account is also associated with the account holder’s identity, although this association is encrypted for anonymity.
-This anonymity can only be revoked by anonymity revokers, in cooperation with the account’s identity provider.
+An account is associated with one or more account keys that can be used to authorize transactions originating from the account, as well as with an encryption key.
+An account is also associated with the account holder’s identity, although this association is encrypted.
+This identity can only be disclosed by identity disclosure authorities, in cooperation with the account’s identity provider.

 A certificate derived from the identity object that proves that the owner has been verified by an identity provider.
-The key feature of the credential is that it does not identify the owner to the identity provider, nor to any other single entity, however it contains enough information to allow anonymity revokers in concert with the identity provider to find the owner.
+The key feature of the credential is that it does not identify the owner to the identity provider, nor to any other single entity, however it contains enough information to allow disclosing an identity in concert with the identity provider to find the owner.

 The Account weight of an account corresponds to the weight this account has for voting.
 In the 2024 election, this is computed as the average amount of CCD on the account between the 1st of March and 31st of May 2024.